johan-franco/csc208/ch1_counting/sect1.1.md

 ## 2

-A) Assuming you have to only wear one then you have 8 different options for neck-wear (as you cannot choose another).
+A) Assuming you have to onlyE wear one then you have 8 different options for neck-wear (as you cannot choose another).

 B) If you must wear one of both then you have 3*5 options, which is 15.